-Given that the functional form of all behavioural equations are identical for the U.S. and Germany, the very different macroeconomic effects of rising inequality can be explained as follows.
+Given that the functional forms of all behavioural equations are identical for the U.S. and

+Germany, the very different macroeconomic effects of rising inequality can be explained as follows.
 Firstly, top income shares increased less in Germany than in the U.S. As a result, the potential altitude of expenditure cascades was lower in Germany than in the U.S. Moreover, due to the specific institutional environment in Germany, the effective rate of imitation in the consumption function is close to 0 (0.16 in Germany vs. 0.62 in the U.S.).
 Finally, the corporate veil plays an important role in Germany, to the extent that the strong increase in profits has not been passed on to (high income) households to a similar extent as in the U.S. Hence, corporate net lending increases strongly.
-Therefore, the decline in the household financial balance in percentage of GDP in Figure 9 is primarily the result of a lower household income share in GDP.
-Yet, even the very low degree of consumption emulation seems to be an overestimation, given the slight increase in the actual household financial balance in Germany throughout the 2000s.
-Note that a negative effective rate of imitation would be in line with the origination of saving cascades.
+Therefore, the decline in the household financial balance in percentage of GDP shown in Figure 8 is primarily the result of a lower household income share in GDP.
+Yet, our model still seems to overestimate the degree of consumption emulation in Germany, given the slight increase in the actual household financial balance throughout the 2000s.

 In China, both personal (top-end) income inequality and the functional distribution have been subject to major shocks.
-Nevertheless, the overall macroeconomic outcome resemble much more the German case than the U.S. case.
+Nevertheless, the overall macroeconomic outcomes resemble much more the German case than the U.S. case.
 The consumption-to-GDP ratio decreases by around 9 percentage points, household leverage barely increases, and the current account increases by around 3 percentage points.
 Again, the interaction between shifts in income distribution and the institutional environment can be invoked to explain these trends.
 Even though the effective rate of imitation in the consumption function is much higher for China (0.46), the underdevelopment of financial markets puts a binding limit to the extension of household credit.
 As a result, consumption cascades do not materialise despite the increase in (top-end) inequality and the higher desired consumption of households.
 As in the German case, the rising current account surplus of China can be attributed to a large extent to the increasing net lending of the non-household sector.
-As a matter of simplification, we do not analyse the corporate and government sectors separately.
-16
+As a matter of simplification, we do not analyse the corporate and government sectors separately.16